Pooh's Grand Adventure: The Search for Christopher Robin: Plot

-The group wake up the next morning to discover that they had actually spent the night in the Skull Cave.
+The group wake up the next morning to discover that they have actually spent the night in the Skull Cave.
 Exploring the cave, the friends split up to search the entire cave for Christopher Robin.
 Piglet, Tigger, Rabbit, and Eeyore eventually reunite, but Pooh ends up trapped in a narrow crevasse and his cries cause the others to believe that he has been devoured by the Skullasaurus.
 Continuing their mission without Pooh, the group find the "Eye of the Skull", where Christopher Robin is supposedly trapped.
 Overcoming their self-doubts, Rabbit, Tigger, and Piglet come up with a plan to help everyone reach the Eye, which succeeds.
 Meanwhile, Pooh, observing his friends' actions, excitedly frees himself from the tight gap, only to slip down a long descent and fall into a deep pit that he is unable to escape.
 While there, Pooh remembers Christopher Robin's words and realizes that Christopher is still with him in his heart, even when they are not together.

-Upon entering the Eye of the Skull, Tigger, Piglet, Rabbit, and Eeyore reunite with Christopher Robin, who had also been searching for them and reveals that the place he really went to was school, which is what he had tried to tell Pooh earlier.
-The friends soon discover Pooh's survival and they rescue him from the pit using a giant honey pot before they all return home.
+Upon entering the Eye of the Skull, Tigger, Piglet, Rabbit, and Eeyore reunite with Christopher Robin, who had also been searching for them and reveals that the place he really went to was school, which is what he had tried to tell Pooh earlier, and that the "roars" they heard are just Pooh's stomach rumbling.
+The friends soon discover Pooh's survival and rescue him from the pit using a giant honey pot before they all return home.
 That evening, Christopher Robin informs Pooh that he will be going to school again tomorrow and the two promise to remain friends forever.